Lowry gets triple-double, Raptors rout Nets

 The Raptors took a 27-point lead after the third quarter and had the lead up to 29 when Norman Powell made a pullup jumper to open the fourth.

-Nik Stauskas had 22 points and seven rebounds off the bench for Brooklyn.
+Nik Stauskas scored 22 points and had seven rebounds off the bench for Brooklyn.
 Isaiah Whitehead added 13 points and Jahlil Okafor had 10 for the Nets.

+Stauskas, who is from the Toronto suburb of Mississauga, Ont., and Okafor were playing their first games for the Nets since being acquired from the Philadelphia 76ers in a trade on Dec.
+7.

+“They’re going to help us,” Atkinson said.
+“It’s just going to take time.
+It’s a process.
+They’re going to have to integrate into the group and we’re going to have to help them to integrate.”

 Toronto led 30-20 after the first quarter, but Stauskas opened the second quarter with three straight 3-pointers to cut the lead to one.

-The Nets took a four-point lead on a dunk by Quincy Acy and a driving layup and a free throw by Stauskas.
+The Nets took a four-point lead om a dunk by Quincy Acy and a driving layup and a free throw by Stauskas.

-The Raptors rallied and led by 10 points after Lowry’s 3-pointer with two minutes left in the first half.
+The Raptors rallied and led by 10-point after Lowry’s 3-pointer with two minutes left in the first half.

 The Raptors led 58-44 at the intermission, keyed by 20 points from DeRozan.